adphuong/Jobportunity/README.md

 ### Backend/Server
   * driven by NodeJS utilizing Express to route and perform CRUD operations on MongoDB Atlas
-  * protected using JSON Web Tokens
+  * API is protected with JSON Web Tokens